Slow Cooker Corned Beef Recipe

 Corned Beef is a St. Patrick’s Day favorite and we think this slow cooker corned beef recipe is the best way to prepare it!

 Your corned beef will never be dry with this foolproof recipe!
+Plus, it’s super easy to make and it’s a complete meal!
+Protein, vegetables and potatoes cook together all in one pot.

 How to cook Corned Beef in Slow Cooker

 - Add corned beef brisket, carrots, potatoes, celery, onion, garlic, bay leaves and pickling spice packet to the crockpot.
+Add beer and fill to the top of the crockpot with water.

 - Cook on low for 6-8 hours.
-Then, 1 hour before serving, add sliced cabbage.
+1 hour before serving, add sliced cabbage.
 Stir into broth and cover for the remaining hour.
+When ready to serve, slice the corned beef against the grain and enjoy!

-How long to cook Corned Beef in Crock Pot?
 You should cook corned beef and cabbage in the crock pot for 6-8 hours on low.
 It’s best to cook it low so it doesn’t get tough or over cooked.
 Brisket doesn’t do well when cooked at a high temperature.
 It will get tough and chewy.

-Does corned beef get tender the longer you cook it?
 No. You can easily over cook corned beef.
 6-8 hours on low is the perfect amount of time for corned beef!
 It will be dry if cooked at high heat for too long.

 How do you know when corned beef is done in slow cooker?